plops/cl-cpp-generator2/example/146_mch_mcu/README.md

 - txd1 PA9 (trigger here)
 - rxd1 PA8

-- B23 stays high when on
+- B23 stays high when on (high 16ms after bus on)
-- B22 is high for 40ms upon start
+- B22 is high for 40ms upon start (high 19.7ms after 5v bus on)

+- B10 carries data during programming (pulses with period 1ms when sampled at 4MS/s)

+- blue led is pin8 (PCB label says ~A8), source01 toggles it and drives with 5mA